mikehikes/georgia_election_data/etl/README.md

 1. Voter Registration Number
 2. Election Type
 3. Election Date
+4. County Number
-4. Binary indicator if the submitted ballot was an absentee ballot
+5. Binary indicator if the submitted ballot was an absentee ballot
-5. Categorical indicator if the ballot was submitted for a primary election, and if so, the political party selected by the voter.
+6. Categorical indicator if the ballot was submitted for a primary election, and if so, the political party selected by the voter.
   * None _(If the election was not a primary or primary run-off)_
   * Democrat
   * Republican